-The name and data for dynamic instance variables is persisted in the repository like any other instance variable data.
+The name and data for dynamic instance variables are persisted in the repository like any other instance variable data.
+Dynamic instance variables allow you to add instance variables to instance of a class, without the need to migrate.
 However, dynamic instance variables are less efficient than named instance variables, and make for code that is more difficult to maintain.